eyedvabny/pydoku/README.md

 The algorithm is not the optimal sudoku solver due to recursion and backtracking, but it is quite fast on a 9x9 grid and can solve even "hard" puzzles with fewer than 20 provided clues.

+## Coding Decisions

+The solver was developed and tested under _Python 2.7.8_ provided by Continuum Analytics.
+All of the code is contained in a single file to simplify portability.
+The solver is a single class that keeps track of all grid values, checks for solution validity, and performs the constraint search.
+File reading and writing are stand-alone functions so that the solving implementation is stand-alone from the textual representation in the files.
+No 3rd party libraries were used in the implementation to minimize dependencies.

+## Future Goals

+There are sanity checks throughout the code, but a complete unit-testing suite should be written to check for any corner cases.
+The logic for finding a cell's peers should be refactored as well; it works well but is a bit on the ugly side.
+Since there are a lot of methods for solving sudokus, the code can be further augmented to allow for selection of the underlying algorithm.

 CC Eugene Yedvabny, November 2014